neoncrypto/linkedin/articles/cookie_django_dev_to_prod/cookie_django_dev_to_prod_part2.md

 . "${HOME}/.bashrc"
 ```

 Now, you can use the alias's instead of typing out the whole command every time 🚀.
+Maybe in a later guide I could cover creating a function for these.

 ---